Skip to content

 Edit this page

-This field displays the contents of a property used to associate Doctrine entities between them (of any type: one-to-one, one-to-many, etc.) In form pages this field is rendered using an advanced autocomplete widget based on TomSelect library.
+This field displays the contents of a property used to associate Doctrine entities with each other (of any type: one-to-one, one-to-many, etc.) In form pages this field is rendered using an advanced autocomplete widget based on TomSelect library.

 In form pages (edit and new) it looks like this: